HyperGAN/HyperGAN/README.md

 You can review the results on hyperchamber.

 ## How to use

+Fair warning, this is all still alpha.
+Even so, email us if you have issues running this on your dataset.

 To use on any data:

 * Run config sweep with hyperchamber